Menu

 PSA(Port of Shigapore Authority)

-Port Authority of Singapore.
-It is under the jurisdiction of the Ministry of Communications, and is responsible for the construction, management and operation of ports in a unified manner.
+Singapore Port Authority.
+It is under the jurisdiction of the Ministry of Communications of the Ministry of Transport and provides centralized construction and management of harbors.
 Management is an independent accounting system.

 PSW(Pacific South West)

-An abbreviation for a route that crosses the Pacific Ocean to southern ports (San Francisco, Oakland, Los Angeles, etc.) on the west coast of North America.
-It is also known as the State of California route.
+An abbreviation for a route that crosses the Pacific Ocean and connects southern ports on the west coast of North America (San Francisco, Oakland, Los Angeles, etc.).
+It is also called the State of California route.

 public nuisance